troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 Most importantly, the Work-Energy theorem introduces the concept of "energy".
 As we will see in later chapters, there are other forms of energy in addition to work and kinetic energy.
 The Work-Energy Theorem is the starting point for the idea that you can convert one form of energy into another.
 The Work-Energy Theorem tells us how a force, by doing work, can provide kinetic energy to an object or remove kinetic energy from an object.

 :::{note} Example
 A net work of $W$ was done on an object of mass $m$ that started at rest.
-What is the speed of the object after the work has been done on the object?}
+What is the speed of the object after the work has been done on the object?
+:::{note} Solution
+:class: dropdown
 Using the Work-Energy Theorem:
 ```{math}
 W = \frac{1}{2}mv_f^2 - \frac{1}{2}mv_i^2